iamsuganthi/my_domain/_posts/2017-02-28-unit-testing-redux-containers.md

 {% gist enthudrives/45abad1feb47550b3f8d13ddfe2777b2 %}

-Enzyme lets you mount components in isolation on a dummy dom.
+Enzyme lets you mount components in isolation, on a dummy DOM.
-This component has information about how to map the props to dom elements.
+This component has information about how to map the props to DOM elements.
 To unit test this component, mount it with enzyme and verify if props are consumed as expected on the dummy dom.
 Unit test for this component: